asmaloney/gactar-vscode/README.md

 Provides snippets when editing amod files:

-- Typing _amod_ will show a snippet to **Insert basic amod template**.
+- Typing _amod_ will show a snippet to **Insert basic amod template (full file)**.
 This will fill in a complete, empty amod file.
-- Type _prod_ will show a snippet to **Insert amod Production**.
+- Type _prod_ will show a snippet to **Insert blank amod Production**.
 This will add an empty production like this:

   ```
    <cursor here> {